swcarpentry/shell-novice/setup.md

 > If none of the options below address your circumstances, try an online search for: UNIX shell [your computer model] [your operating system].
 >
 > ### Linux
-> The default shell for Linux operating systems is usually Bash.
+> The default shell for Linux operating systems is usually Bash (acronym for Borne Again SHell).
 > On most versions of Linux, it is accessible by running the Terminal program,
 >  which can be found via the applications menu or the search bar.
 > If your machine is set up to use something other than bash, you can run it by opening a terminal and typing `bash`.